BCLab-UNM/SwarmathonIV-Cabrillo-Public/README.md

-# SwarmBaseCode-ROS
+# Swarmathon-Cabrillo

-This respoitory is no longer maintained but remains available for reference purposes.

-**Swarmathon-ROS was the code base for Swarmathon I and II (2015-May 2017).
-The code base for Swarmathon III (2018 at Kennedy Space Center) is here [SwarmBaseCode-ROS](https://github.com/BCLab-UNM/SwarmBaseCode-ROS).**

-This repository is a ROS (Robot Operating System) controller framework for the Swarmie robots used in the [NASA Swarmathon](http://www.nasaswarmathon.com), a national swarm robotics competition.
-This particular framework is a ROS implementation of the CPFA (central-place foraging algorithm) developed for [iAnt robot swarms](http://swarms.cs.unm.edu) at the [University of New Mexico](http://www.unm.edu/).
+This repository contains Cabrillo College's 2018 & 2019 submissions to the [NASA Swarmathon](http://www.nasaswarmathon.com), a national swarm robotics competition.

+The base code provided to participating schools can be found here [SwarmBaseCode-ROS](https://github.com/BCLab-UNM/SwarmBaseCode-ROS).

 This repository contains:

-1. Source code for ROS libraries (i.e. packages) that control different aspects of the Swarmie robot, including robot behaviours such as search strategies and obstacle avoidance, diagnostics, and user interface elements.
+1. Source code for ROS packages that control different aspects of the Swarmie robot, including robot behaviours such as search strategies and obstacle avoidance, diagnostics, and user interface elements.
 2. 3D .STL models for the physical Swarmie build
-3. Bash shell scripts for initializing simulated Swarmies in the Gazebo simulator, as well as physical Swarmies
+3. Bash shell scripts and launch files for initializing simulated Swarmies in the Gazebo simulator, as well as physical Swarmies

-- For a step-by-step guide to using SwarmBaseCode-ROS to control a physical Swarmie robot, please see the instructions in the physical robot [Quick Start Guide](https://github.com/BCLab-UNM/Swarmathon-Docs/blob/master/PhysicalInstallGuide.md).

-- Please submit bug reports for SwarmBaseCode-ROS through GitHub's Issues system.
-For all other questions regarding the SwarmBaseCode-ROS code base, please visit the forums on the [NASA Swarmathon website](http://www.nasaswarmathon.com).

-- We recommend Jason M. O'Kane's [A Gentle Introduction to ROS](https://cse.sc.edu/~jokane/agitr/) for an in-depth walkthrough.

-- Please consult the [git scm](https://git-scm.com/) and [git best practices](https://sethrobertson.github.io/GitBestPractices/) for guidelines on the most effective approaches to maintaining code.
-Teams will be expected to commit new code at least every two weeks, and ideally commit one or more times per week.
-Consult the [NASA Swarmathon Timeline](http://www.nasaswarmathon.com) for specifics on how often code should be committed, as well as the cutoff date for final code revision before the competition.

-Be: sure you are using the latest drivers for your video card using the "additional drivers tool" in Ubuntu.
+Be sure you are using the latest drivers for your video card using the "additional drivers tool" in Ubuntu.
 Gazebo client often does not do well with the open source drivers.

 ![Alt text](https://github.com/BCLab-UNM/SwarmBaseCode-ROS/blob/master/readmeImages/InstallGraphics.png "Additional Drivers")